pfdubois/BridgeBidding/source/AdvancedMajorStructure.rst

 Here is an example structure by Gavin Wolpert.
-He has a course "Master Series Major Suit Structure" you should take if you intend to adopt this approach as it includes details and follow ons.
+He has a course "Master Series Major Suit Structure" you should take if you intend to adopt this approach as it includes details and follow-ons.
 When judging some other major raise structure, knowing the arguments about this one may help.

 .. note::